Implement emulation of ndn-cxx `ndn::Face`

 Do we have to write a FaceManager (similar to the FibManager) for the management of the faces on the NFD.
 This will then replace the Link based logic connecting the nodes.
 Kindly please comment.

-#6 Updated by Spyros Mastorakis over 3 years ago
+Updated by Spyros Mastorakis about 6 years ago

 - Status changed from In Progress to Feedback